Can A Meniscus Tear Heal?

 The likelihood it will not heal

-Even more, a surgical meniscectomy may be performed, which is when the orthopedic surgeon removes the damaged cartilage, usually through arthroscopy.
+For a torn meniscus, a surgical meniscectomy may be performed, which is when the orthopedic surgeon removes the damaged cartilage, usually through arthroscopy.
 Arthroscopy is when a small tube is inserted into the knee.
 This small tube contains a camera and a light that can assist the surgeon with evaluating and repairing the knee with little invasion.

 A knee specialist can help